 Instead of plunking down cash that will disappear into the land of, “I’m absolutely going to the gym this week,” check out these other ways to get fit.

 Or, if you are determined to use a gym, see “8 Ways to Save on a Gym Membership.”

 13. Bottled water

-More than 25% of bottled agua comes from municipal water supplies.
+One report found that 64% of bottled agua is actually tap water.
 Sure, it’s treated and filtered.
 But it’s still tap water.

 If you’re bugged by weird-tasting H2O, treat it yourself.
 Buy a water filter and fill a reusable bottle with your filtered water.